-4.4.1 Conduct Constituting Certificate Acceptance
+4.4.1 Conduct Constituting Certificate Acceptance See section 4.3.

-4.4.2 Publication of the Certificate by the CCA
+4.4.2 Publication of the Certificate by the CCA See section 4.3.

 4.4.3 Notification of Certificate Issuance by the CCA to Other Entities

 The self-signed Certificate of the CCA is available to End-Users for Certificate validation purposes.
 The certificate hash (thumbprint) and the Root CA certificate are available on the web site of each licensed CA as well as CCA's Web site (cca.gov.in).
 Relying parties must confirm the validity of their copy of the CCA certificate using this thumbprint.
 The CCA's self-signed certificate, along with this CPS and other documentation such as the IT Act, Rules and Regulations, Certificate Policy (CP) are available on CCA's website http://cca.gov.in.